minhminh18/detectCheckerboard/README.md

 which are different versions of the model created during training.

-5. Choose a model and configure the pipeline accordingly
+5. Choose a model and configure the pipeline accordingly:
 ```
     model{
       ssd{